nayonika04/Amazon-Homepage-Clone/README.md

+# Amazon Homepage Clone
+This project is a responsive clone of the Amazon homepage built using HTML and CSS.
+The goal of this project was to practice frontend fundamentals such as Flexbox, layout structuring, and responsive design using media queries.

+# Features
+- Responsive navbar and panel
+- Product grid layout
+- Hero section
+- Footer with multiple sections
+- Mobile and tablet responsiveness

+# Technologies Used
+- HTML5
+- CSS3 (Flexbox, Media Queries)

+# Note
+This project is created for practice purposes only.

-# Amazon-Homepage-Clone
+# Author
-Amazon Homepage Clone built using HTML &amp;  CSS.
-Focuses on responsive layout, Flexbox, media queries, and modern UI design.
-Created for learning and practice purposes only.
+Nayonika Agarwal